canonical-web-and-design/tutorials.ubuntu.com/examples/guidelines-snap-tutorials.md

 ### "Next steps"

-With a list of bullet points, guide the attendee where to go from now on.
+With a list of bullet points, offer some guidance on the next steps a reader may want to take.
 This could be other tutorials being the “next logical ones”, communication channels and places where to get support from.

 #### Example